phidatahq/phidata/README.md

 Reasoning is an experimental feature that helps agents work through a problem step-by-step, backtracking and correcting as needed.
 Create a file `reasoning_agent.py`.

-> [!WARNING]
-> Reasoning is an experimental feature and will break ~20% of the time.
-It is not a replacement for o1.
->
-> It is an experiment fueled by curiosity, combining COT and tool use.
-Set your expectations very low for the first version.
->
-> For example: It will not be able to count ‘r’s in ‘strawberry’ but will count them in ‘supercalifragilisticexpialidocious’.

 ```python
 from phi.agent import Agent
 from phi.model.openai import OpenAIChat